honest-mule/Drive2CloudSync/README.md

 `SOURCE_DRIVE`: The path to your debrid cloud folder containing downloaded torrents.
 `DEST_ROOT`: The destination drive location where the nicely-named sophisticatedly structured hierarchy will be created.
-`FOLDER_CHECK_FREQUENCY`: Amount of time after which the rclone_RD mounted drive should be checked for changes Save your changes.
+`FOLDER_CHECK_FREQUENCY`: Amount of time after which the rclone_RD mounted drive should be checked for changes.
-`RENEW_ALL_LINKS_AT`: The daily hour after which the whole rclone_RD mounted drive should be re-iterated for dead-links
+`RENEW_ALL_LINKS_AT`: The daily hour after which the whole rclone_RD mounted drive should be re-iterated for dead-links `CORRECTIONS_FILE_LOCATION`: The corrections.csv file location which will used to track user asserted corrections.

 ## Scheduled Task
-For convenience, consider setting up a scheduled task (e.g., using cron on Unix-like systems) to run Drive2CloudSync at your preferred event.
+For convenience, consider setting up a scheduled task (e.g., using cron on Unix-like systems) to run Debrid Media Organizer at your preferred event.
 This ensures your media collection remains updated without manual intervention.

-Example for running Drive2CloudSync at every reboot:
+Example for running Debrid Media Organizer at every reboot:
 `@reboot /usr/bin/python /path/to/drive2cloudsync/cataloguer.py`

 ## Plugins

-Drive2CloudSync is currently dependent on the following projects.
+~~Debrid Media Organizer is currently dependent on the following projects.~~ Decoupled from Rclone_RD to make this tool standalone.
 Instructions on how to use them are linked below.

 | Plugin | README |